 - Given that the securities offered in a private equity real estate partnership are non-publicly traded, access to them is restricted to investors who are either “accredited” or “sophisticated” as defined under SEC rules.

 - There are a number of benefits to investing in a private equity real estate transaction including: income, capital appreciation, tax deferral, portfolio diversification, and preferred returns.

 - For qualifying investors interested in a private equity real estate investment, it is important to evaluate each potential firm based on their investment philosophy, legal structure, preferred return options, and the market(s) they operate in.

-For individuals interested in commercial real estate investing, there are a number of vehicles through which capital can be deployed.
+For individuals looking for how to invest in commercial real estate, there are a number of vehicles through which capital can be deployed.
 For example, an investor could purchase a property directly, which entitles them to 100% of the property’s cash flow and appreciation, but it also requires a significant time commitment to manage the property and exposes them to 100% of the risk associated with the investment.
 For this reason, some investors prefer a private equity commercial real estate partnership.

 What is a Private Equity Real Estate Partnership?

 To define private equity real estate partnerships, it is helpful to break the term into two parts.
 First, a “private equity” firm is a specialized type of investment manager that provides financial backing or invests in the non-publicly traded securities of startups or operating companies.
 These investments can span all industries, including real estate.
 Second, a “real estate partnership” is a legal investment structure that combines the liability protection of a corporation and the tax benefits of a partnership.